 KEY NEW YORK WORK: THE PRIME OF MISS JEAN BRODIE (1969) (WHICH WAS ORIGINALLY A BROADWAY PLAY)

 Take your personal experiences and write them down.
-Finish your first draft in five weeks with this free guide.
+Finish your first draft in five weeks with this guide.

 5. MATTHEW WIENER